bpmn-miwg/bpmn-miwg-test-suite/README.md

 Note: By submitting test results you agree that they will be published under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_CA">Creative Commons Attribution 3.0 Unported License</a>.

-Detailed Descrition of Test Procedures
+Detailed Description of Test Procedures
 --------------------------------------

 <table>